ryasar79/reduxx/README.md

 ```

-#### Why is this better than the old fashioned Redux module?
+#### Why is ReduxX better than the old fashioned Redux NPM module?

 **ReduxX is incredibly simple** to install and learn.
-Everything you need to know is contained in this README.md file. **For ReduxX you only need to follow the 3 simple steps in the [How it Works Section](#how-it-works) below!** Essentially, you only need to be concerned with two functions: `reduxX.getState`, and `reduxX.setState`.
+Everything you need to know is contained in this README.md file. **For ReduxX you only need to follow the 3 simple steps in the [How ReduxX Works Section](#how-reduxx-works) below!** Essentially, you only need to be concerned with two functions: `reduxX.getState`, and `reduxX.setState`.
 These functions work exactly like normal React state, except you can use them anywhere in your code to access a global state, wow!

 **Redux is the opposite of simple**, Redux makes things way too complicated.
 Don't believe me?
 Check out this screen capture: